pipeforce/pipeforce.github.io/docs/guides/messaging/40_webhooks.md

       eventKey: "webhook.lead.created"
 ```

-Alternatively, you can use the CLI to create the Webhook:
+Or you can use the CLI to create the Webhook:

 ```
 pi command webhook.put eventKey=webhook.lead.created
 ```

+The possible parameters to create a webhook are:

+- `eventKey` = The key, the pipelines will listen to (required).
+- `payloadHandling` = What to do with the payload, before it is send to the messaging queues.
+Possible values are:
+  - `raw` = The payload will be send without any conversion.
+  - `base64` = The payload will be encoded to base64 (default).
+  - `ignore` = No payload will be send with the webhook message even if specified in the request.

 As `eventKey` define the internal unique name of the webhook.
 It's good practise that this name is lower case, grouped by periods and starts with prefix `webhook.`.
 The result after executing the [`webhook.put`](/docs/api/commands#webhookput-v1) command is a JSON document like this: